ILARIA ROSSELLI DEL TURCO

 Printing a mezzotint plate is not the easiest thing: it took me a while to understand how to obtain the result I wanted, through trial and error (I've had very little printing tuition).
 I got some great tips from Mezzotint Essentials by Robert De Groff, a book I strongly recommend.

-My favourite paper is Hahnemuehle, and I use Charbonnel 55981 ink softened with a little plate oil, so that the consistency is a little runny.
+My favourite paper is Hahnemuehle, and I use Charbonnel 55981 ink occasionally softened with a little plate oil, so that the consistency is a little runny.

 If done well, there is no need to blot the paper before printing: it will be damp but not shiny ( if shiny, it does need blotting before it's used).